wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Old Lord Naff_** : Even me?

-**_Diane_** : Look, I don't know if you think I'm daft or something but I've an exorcism that needs doing.
+**_Diane_** : Look, I don't know whether you think I'm daft or something but I've an exorcism that needs doing.
 So if you want to make yourselves useful you can help me lay out these candles.
 I need them in the shape of a pentagram.
 It's like a five pointed star kind of thingy.

 - The ghosts huddle together and whisper excitedly to each other